3 Ways to Revive Your Holiday Leftovers

 You plan for the meals.
 You plan for the guests.
 Maybe you even plan for the feeling of equal parts relief and exhaustion once the holidays are actually over.
 But what about all the leftovers?

-• Pile your favorites—green beans, turkey, or ham, all of it—on a tortilla or large lettuce leaf with a few sprigs of parsley.
+• Pile your favorites—green beans, turkey, or ham—into a high-fiber or low carb tortilla or use a large lettuce leaf with a few sprigs of parsley as the wrap.
 Then wrap and roll.

-• Spread whole wheat bread with honey mustard.
+• Spread whole wheat bread with honey mustard or use a lettuce wrap.
 Add reduced-fat Swiss cheese and leftover turkey or ham.
 Then top it off with fresh tomatoes and leftover Brussels sprouts for a little crunch.

 • Try a mash-up of a BLT and a club sandwich by layering crispy turkey bacon, juicy tomatoes, crunchy lettuce, and leftover turkey with mashed avocado.